 1.5 vs. 2.0 degrees Celsius – so what?

 Since the Industrial Revolution, Earth’s average global temperature already has risen one degree Celsius.
-And the difference between the average global temperature of the last ice age and the average global temperature of today’s climate is only 4 to 5 degrees Celsius.
+And the difference between the average global temperature of the last ice age and the average global temperature of today’s climate is only about 5 degrees Celsius.

 Essentially, human activity already has made the planet 20 percent warmer than it normally would be, given the range of average global temperatures dating back 800,000 years.
 And as we continue to pump more carbon dioxide into the atmosphere, the warmer and warmer the planet will get.